Release 0.96

 Support Files.

-A help page (help-doc.html
+A help page (help-doc.html) that

 describes the navigation bar and the above pages.
 You can provide your own custom help file to

-override the default using -helpfile
+override the default using -helpfile.

-One index.html
+One index.html file

 which creates the HTML frames for display.
 This